Daita-Corp/claude-code/quickstart.md

    - Make it realistic and useful for testing

 6. **Run first test**:
-   - Run `daita test [agent-name]` to validate the setup
+   - Run `Daita test [agent-name]` to validate the setup
    - If there are errors, diagnose and fix them
    - Explain what the test did and what the results mean

 7. **Show project status**:
-   - Run `daita status` to show the project overview
+   - Run `Daita status` to show the project overview
    - Explain next steps for development

 **Important guidelines**: